rev-net/memo/pitch.md

 Revnets are a new financial structure made for capitalizing and growing internet-native money relationships.
 Think of it like Bitcoin's halvening rule – once deployed, its issuance policy leads to a guarenteed 21m supply over time.
 Instead of a fixed supply with periodic supply shocks, revnets enforce a certain other set of guarentees that promote enterprise growth, unchangeable after being deployed.

 Blackrock CEO Larry Finck and prominant others say the necessary and inevitable tokenization of everything will enhance the landscape of finance.
-We've been saying this for years, and now think revnets will participate in Larry's vision by being the most productive structure for both large organizations and small businesses to tokenize revenues and fundraises throughout the globe.
+We've known this for years, and now think revnets will participate in Larry's vision by being the most productive structure for both large organizations and small businesses to tokenize revenues and fundraises throughout the globe.
 Revnets are the SAFE and C-Corp agreements of this economy but 100x better.

 Revnets can power all kinds of modern financial engagements to greater efficiency, from indy shopify stores, patreons, donations, all the way to corporate finance and high net worth brand management.
 The $REV network itself runs as a revnet, and captures 2.5% of each revnet's outflows from raised funds and revenues.